 Platform revenue is generated from the value of policies or products enrolled in through the Company's marketplace.
 Platform revenue from carriers is generally recognized over the policy period of the enrolled products.
 In arrangements where the Company sells policies to employees of its customers as the broker, it earns broker commissions.
-Revenue from insurance broker commissions and supplier transactions is recognized at a point in time when the orders for the policies are received and transferred to the insurance carrier or supplier, and is reduced by estimates for risks from collectability, policy cancellation and termination.
+Revenue from insurance broker commissions and supplier transactions is recognized at a point in time when the orders for the policies are received and transferred to the insurance carrier or supplier, and is reduced by constraints for variable consideration associated with collectability, policy cancellation and termination risks.